Monday, 18 May 2015

 We help communities protect & conserve the life-sustaining systems of the planet; extending understanding & helping to bring about positive behavioural change.

-We create opportunities & support for all, helping people meet their needs & fulfill their ethical aspirations, showing that enterprise is rooted in & responsible to communities & future generations.
+We create opportunities & support for all, helping people meet their needs & fulfil their ethical aspirations, showing that enterprise is rooted in & responsible to communities & future generations.
 We work cooperatively, especially with women headed households and children leaving care, to create positive community business models, favouring self management & worker ownership.

 Sketching wildflowers & flora ID, encourages calm observation of detail and difference.
 Fauna ID encourages compassion and empathy for the natural world.
 Participants develop basic skills, use simple tool and develop pride in and understanding of their own achievements; they can develop spatial awareness, motor skills and understanding of the value of landscapes.
 Children are included and encouraged to use all of the senses to make natural observations, experiment with natural materials and explore habitats.
 Earth stories and natural measuring, understanding horizons and perspective are popular activities.
 We received positive feedback on our partnership work from Woodborough preschool committee.